 It’s one of the of the big 5 features of the CMBE era, and it promises to be a better way of organizing assessment… the hosts dig deeper in to this “programmatic assessment” stuff.
-Check out the podcast here (or on iTunes!)
+Check out the podcast here.

 Listen to the podcast.

 Bok et al,.
 Validity evidence for programmatic assessment in competency-based education Perspect Med Educ 2018 Dec;7(6):362-372

 The premise of PA is a systematic In van Melle’s framework of the “5 Components of CBME” (pub pending Acad Med 2019), assessment, specifically something called “programmatic assessment” (PA) is one of the big 5 features of the competency-based era.
 (The other 4 components of CBME are: outcome competencies, sequenced acquisition of expertise, tailored teaching/coaching, and learning activities.)

 So, what is this “programmatic assessment” stuff?
 The promise of PA is that it is a supposed to be better way of organizing assessment.
 PA is meant to address all the many documented problems with how HPE assessment was done in the 20th century, including:

 - tends to be narrowly focused on 1 or few clinical aspects of competence

 - poor inter-rater reliability

 - rising appeals of assessment decisions

 - confusion between the idea of “summative” vs “formative” assessment